Beer4Ever83/ipytv/README.md

 Let's break it down:

-1. the `#EXTINF:` tag
+1. The `#EXTINF:` tag.
-1. the duration of the content (as an integer or float, signed or not)
+1. The duration of the content (as an integer or float, signed or not).
-1. a comma character
+1. A comma character.
-1. a title
+1. A title.

 This is what an `#EXTINF` row in the M3U Plus format looks like: